MagdalenaPopp/2020-ws_domp/slides.md

 ```
 /Users/john/.npm-global/bin/reveal-md
 ```
-John has found the correct 'Path' to his slides.
+John has found the correct path to his slides.
 NPM stores its packages in the hidden files on MaBook.
-John does not have permission to write to these directories. bin = binary file --> composed of something other than human-readable text
+John does not have permission to write to these directories.

+**bin** = binary file --> composed of something other than human-readable text

-Problem 2: Hidden files and Mac Permissions
+**Problem 2: Hidden files and Mac Permissions**

 ---
 ## Hidden Files